Today i describe the few steps on subversion installation (with repository) on Linux debian. So Subversion in 5 Steps + Apache Mod-DAV. Let's start...

 Step 4: Additional configuration

-Repository needs to be configured a little to be useful.
-Open conf/svnserve.conf in you new repository
+The repository needs to be configured a little to be useful.
+Open conf/svnserve.conf in your new repository

 and remove comments (#) from these lines.: